pluralsight/guides/draft/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 After finding out about attached properties, my purpose was to create attached properties that will automatically select the text, header or tooltip that matches the current language of the application.

 To get started let's first deal with TextBlocks.
-Attached properties work like extension methods, here is the code to add translated text to a TextBlock:
+Attached properties work like extension methods, here is the code to add translated text to a ```TextBlock``` :

 ```cs
 namespace SomeNamespace.Extensions